 HPV is a group of more than 150 related viruses — some of which can lead to cancer.
 Nearly one in four Americans is currently infected with HPV, with about 14 million people, including teens, contracting the virus each year.
 An estimated 31,500 newly diagnosed cancers are attributed to HPV annually.

 Gardasil 9 is the only HPV vaccine currently available in the U.S. The HPV vaccine is intended to guard against the types of HPV that most commonly cause cancer.
 According to the CDC, 90 percent of the cancers caused by HPV could be prevented by the vaccine.
-However, the vaccine is also linked to serious side effects, including reports of 26 deaths over about a one-year period.

 The CDC recommends 11 to 12 year olds get two doses of HPV vaccine at least six months apart.
 Teens older than 14 years and people aged 9 through 26 years with certain immunocompromising conditions should get three shots over six months, according to the CDC.
 Up until recently, a full series required three doses.